-How Much Can You Deduct?
+How Much of the Expense Can You Deduct?

-You can deduct only the amount of your medical and dental expenses that is more than 7.5% of your adjusted gross income.
+You can deduct only the amount of your medical and dental expenses that is more than 7.5% of your adjusted gross income (line 34, Form 1040).

-In this publication, the term "7.5% limit" is used to refer to 7.5% of your adjusted gross income.
-The phrase "subject to the 7.5% limit" is also used.
+In this publication, the term "7.5% limit" is used to refer to 7.5% of your adjusted gross income. phrase "subject to the 7.5% limit" is also used.
 This phrase means that you must subtract 7.5% (.075) of your adjusted gross income from your medical expenses to figure your medical expense deduction.